 Real-time traffic information, including variable advisory speed signs and blocked lane signs, allow drivers to make informed decisions in the event of an incident.
 Ramp meters and real-time message signs along the corridor contribute to optimized roadway operations and improved safety, and are integrated with, and managed from, the Traffic Management Center at the Caltrans Bay Area headquarters in Oakland.
 Additional improvements include adaptive ramp metering on 43 on-ramps to reduce merging conflicts and manage traffic volumes on I-80.

 See construction photos:

-Learn more about the project components in the video below:
+Learn more about the project components in this video.